 Black and Blue elderberries (Sambucus canadensis, Sambucus nigra, or Sambucus glauca) grow wild throughout most of the USA and in the southern part of Canada.
 They are hardy from zone 2 to 11 and prefer moist soil in open areas.
-In freshly logged areas and beside stream banks, you’ll find elder growing and colonizing on it’s own.
-Elder can be grown from seed and in places where elder is already established baby elder bushes spring up anywhere that birds spread the seed.
+In freshly logged areas and beside stream banks, you’ll find elder growing and colonizing on their own.
+Elder can be grown from seed and in places where an elder is already established baby elder bushes spring up anywhere that birds spread the seed.

 The plant is very adaptable and very hardy.
 Although it has a reputation for being hard to establish in a garden, new varieties are being developed to make commercial cultivation successful.
 Both blossoms and berries are used for both food and medicine.

 The 2013 Herb of the Year honoured the Elder.
 If you haven’t tried elder as an herbal medicine yet, now is the time to become familiar with this generous plant.
 The flowers, berries, and leaves of the Elder are used in herbal medicine.
-In the past the bark and leaves were used internally because they are a powerful emetic and purge, but today we look for gentler paths to restoration and health.
+In the past, the bark and leaves were used internally because they are a powerful emetic and purge, but today we look for gentler paths to restoration and health.

 How to use the leaves

 The leaves are used externally only, as they act as a powerful purge and can be toxic if taken internally.
 Infuse coconut oil with the leaves by heating the coconut oil until the leaves are crisp.
 Strain it and use it for skin eruptions, bruises, cuts, and scrapes.
-Add arnica, St. John’s wort flowers, and calendula blossoms to the oil with the elder leaves in order to make an first aid salve for cuts, bites, and scrapes.
+Add arnica, St. John’s wort flowers, and calendula blossoms to the oil with the elder leaves to make a first aid salve for cuts, bites, and scrapes.
 Note that this should be used externally only.